 The following applications use vector graphics, sometimes called “drawing” programs, which can be scaled arbitrarily without pixelation:

 - Inkscape (Windows/Mac/Linux; Free; Recommended): An open-source program for creating vector graphics.
+Extensive capabilities come with a significant learning curve.
 Many tutorials can be found around the internet.
-Inkscape can open and save PDF files, so it’s excellent for dropping line art into submission forms.

 - Microsoft Visio (Windows.
 Multiple pricing plans, including $180/year): A technical diagramming tool that can also be used for armory.
-Can export images to SVG and other formats.
+Does not include auto-tracing.

 - CorelDraw (Windows; $350)

 Nearly every vector graphics application will export in raster formats, for example allowing you to convert SVG images to PNG or JPEG files.
-However, you might need a separate vectorization tool to convert a raster image to vector format, for example to import a JPEG image into a tool that works with SVG files.
+Some of them also include a vectorization tool that will “auto-trace” a raster image to produce a vector equivalent, which allows you to import the outlines from a JPEG image into a tool that works with SVG files.

 - Auto-Tracer (Web; Free): Supports colors.